CrowdStrike/falcon-scripts/bash/containers/falcon-container-sensor-pull/README.md

     --get-image-path                               Get the full image path including the registry, repository, and latest tag for the specified SENSOR_TYPE
-    --get-pull-token                               Get the pull token of the selected SENSOR_TYPE for Kubernetes --get-cid                                      Get the CID assigned to the API Credentials --list-tags                                    List all tags available for the selected sensor type and platform(optional)
+    --get-pull-token                               Get the pull token of the selected SENSOR_TYPE for Kubernetes --get-cid                                      Get the CID assigned to the API Credentials --list-tags                                    List all tags available for the selected sensor type and platform, sorted in ascending order
     --allow-legacy-curl                            Allow the script to run with an older version of curl

 Internal Flags: